Sort Taxonomies by Listing Type

 Custom Taxonomies per Listing Type

 MyListing adds every custom taxonomy to every listing type editor by default.
 That works for simple directories, but it’s not ideal for serious directories.
-A “Vehicle Type” taxonomy belongs on car listings, not on event listings.
-A “cuisine” taxonomy belongs to restaurants, not to real estate.
-MyListing Pro allows you to assign each custom taxonomy to the listing types that need it.
-Editors only see relevant field presets on the Fields tab.
-Less clutter, fewer mistakes, and a cleaner setup experience for you and your clients.
-For your convenience, we’ve also added the listing type names to the custom taxonomy cards and color-coded them, so you don’t need to expand each card to see your listing type assignments.
-Frequently Asked QuestionsHow do we set up our custom taxonomies?
+For example, a “Vehicle Type” taxonomy belongs on car listings, not on event listings.
+MyListing Pro allows you to associate custom taxonomies with only the listing types that need it.
+Those building listing types only see what they need to see, whether it’s configuring Fields and setting up the MyListing Terms block.
+This means less clutter, fewer mistakes, and a cleaner setup experience for you and your clients.
+For your convenience, we’ve also added the listing type names to the custom taxonomy cards and color-coded them, so you don’t need to expand each card to see your listing type assignments.Frequently Asked Questions

-How do we set up our custom taxonomies?
+How do we set this up?

 - Enable Custom Taxonomies per Listing Type.